 sc around [18]

-β Switch to blue
+Switch to light blue:

-4β10. sc around
+5–12. sc around [18]

-β Sew to bottom sides of body
+Sew to bottom sides of body in seated pose.

 -